concordion2k/hbase-wrapper/README.md

-# HBase NPM Module
+# hbase-wrapper

 A very simple wrapper around the HBase REST interface.

 ## What makes this package different

-This package allows you to supply a JSON object of any shape, and will break out the top level properties into their own cells, given a columnm family value.
+This package allows you to supply a JSON object of any shape, and will break out the top level properties into their own cells, given a column family value.
 The GET operators iterate over the columns to construct a JSON object.

 More work needs to be done to support multiple column families.